uwedaeumler/qr-code-scanner/README.md

 ![successfully launched](images/launched_success.png)

-Barcodes and QR-Codes can now be scanned using the scanner.
+Barcodes and QR-Codes can now be read using the scanner.
 These are then displayed in the terminal and transferred to Node-Red via the mqtt node.

 The following examples can be used for testing: